wistia/wistia-open-docs/_posts/embedding.md

 Wistia embed codes come in a few flavors, and they each are great for different purposes.
 The best type of embed code to get started with is an [iframe embed](#iframe_embed).
 For more advanced embedding, check out the [API](#api_embed), [SEO](seo_embed), and [popover](popover_embed) embed code types.

-To generate an embed code for your video, start by selecting the *Embed & Share* option under the <span class='action_menu'>Video Actions</span> menu.
+To generate an embed code for your video, start by selecting the *Embed & Share* option under the <span class='action_menu'>Video Actions</span> menu from your video's page in Wistia.
 That will open the Embed & Share screen, where you can choose from one of several embed code types and set the dimensions (in pixels) for your video:

 {% wistia_embed hashed_id: j3a6v2cblf %}